 Which strategy is best for your data?

 Determining the best approach for your organization can be challenging.
-As your organization grows and you find it more challenging to access data from across the organization, consider the hybrid approach— create a data lake to run in tandem with a data warehouse.
-Fortunately, Panoply offers the best of both worlds, through machine learning and natural language processing (NLP) to learn, model, and automate standard data management activities.
+As your organization grows and you find it more challenging to access data from across the organization, consider the hybrid approach—create a data lake to run in tandem with a data warehouse.
 There’s no reason data warehouse or data lake is an either-or, when you can easily get both.